-- All applicants will be subject to an income/expenditure assessment the only exception being those set out under restricted groups. - Disability Living Allowance, Personal Independence Payments, Attendance Allowance, War Pensions and Child Maintenance will not be included in the income assessment. - The shortfall between Housing Benefit/UC/funds available to pay rent and the gross rental liability. - Any steps taken by the claimant to reduce these liabilities e.g. negotiating a reduction in gross rent, attempts to reduce household expenditure. - Impact of Welfare Reform. - Compliance with reasonable requests to engage with others to improve circumstances e.g. housing, work activity providers, debt advice. - The financial circumstances of the claimant and all members of the claimant's household. - The medical circumstances of the claimant and all members of the claimant's household. - Any savings or capital available to the claimant and all the members of the claimant's household. - The level of debt owed by the claimant and all of the claimant's household. - Any exceptional circumstance of the claimant and all of the claimant's household. - The amount available in the Discretionary Housing Payment fund at the time of the application. - The possible impact of not making an award. - Any other special circumstances brought to the attention of the Hub.
+- All applicants will be subject to an income/expenditure assessment the only exception being those set out under restricted groups - Disability Living Allowance, Personal Independence Payments, Attendance Allowance, War Pensions and Child Maintenance will not be included in the income assessment - The shortfall between Housing Benefit/Universal Credit housing allowance, the applicants own funds that are available to pay rent and the gross rental liability - Any steps taken by the claimant to reduce these liabilities e.g. negotiating a reduction in gross rent, attempts to reduce household expenditure - Impact of Welfare Reform

+- Compliance with reasonable requests to engage with others to improve circumstances e.g. housing, work activity providers, debt advice - The financial circumstances of the claimant and all members of the claimant's household - The medical circumstances of the claimant and all members of the claimant's household - Any savings or capital available to the claimant and all the members of the claimant's household - The level of debt owed by the claimant and all of the claimant's household - Any exceptional circumstance of the claimant and all of the claimant's household - The amount available in the Discretionary Housing Payment fund at the time of the application - The possible impact of not making an award - Any other special circumstances brought to the attention of the Welfare Support team.